Grzegosh/Portfolio/README.txt

 ## 👨‍💻 About Me

-I'm **Grzegorz**, a Data Analyst from **Knurów, Poland**, with a strong passion for uncovering insights from data and building predictive models.
+I'm Grzegorz, a Data Analyst, with a strong passion for uncovering insights from data and building predictive models.
 Over the past few years, I have worked on various analytical and AI-driven projects — from data cleaning and visualization to developing advanced machine learning solutions.
 In my daily work, I also use **AI tools and frameworks** to enhance analysis, automate workflows, and explore new modeling approaches.